 It is advised to heat your stainless-steel cookware with a small amount of oil on medium heat before using it to fry up food.
-This allows the oil to fill in tiny grooves in your cookware and assist with making it more stick-resistant.
+This allows the oil to fill in tiny grooves in your cookware and assists with making it more stick-resistant.

 An excessively high heat setting can cause discoloration.
-It will also likely cause food to stick and scorch to the pan.
+It will also likely cause food to stick and scorch the pan.
 If oil has been allowed to overheat in the pan, it could bond to your stainless steel and cause a brown build-up layer.

 High heat used for outdoor grills can cause yellow, brown, blue, or black discoloration.